 Tony, when left with all his options, i.e. companies failing (that he had invested in) and Zappos (slowly going bankrupt), he kept investing more of his own money into Zappos.
 Why?
-Great question, honestly I don’t think I could answer.
-When he went over every decision he made and how he came about it, it really seemed like a gut feeling.
+A question I honestly don’t think I could answer.
+When he went over every decision he made and how he came about it, it really seemed like a gut feeling to me.
 Zappos was not profitable for many years!
-Sales would grow, but time and time again Tony was in the same spot pouring every last dime he had into the place.
+Sales would grow, but time and time again Tony was in the same spot, pouring every last dime he had into the place.
 Most people would have folded, or decided it was no longer worth their time, but for some reason Tony kept with it.

 Lesson Learned: Not all great ideas can become a reality.

 We could just pretend that the whole story was about Tony being a fool, who continued to be fooled into more bad investments.
 Of course, that wasn't the case at all.
 Tony and his team worked their butts off.

 They made bad decisions and had to pay for them 100 fold, but they learned from their mistakes.
 Tony knew that if this were going to be a success the culture of the company had to be at the forefront.

 It took many years before the core values were announced, but once they were, they didn’t just become a sign in the lobby; they became the reason the company existed.
 Zappos would only hire someone if they already lived out the core values (rather than forcing them to live in a box they didn’t belong in).
 They let many qualified candidates walk out the door, purely because fit wasn’t right.